StonedPower/BacoLOG/README.md

 ## Acknowledgements

 - Built with **PHP-FPM** and **flexible CSS layouts**
 - Inspired by syslog monitoring needs for multi-host environments

-"""
+# This project was 1000% vibe-coded, I’m a network engineer not a programmer 🤷🏽‍♂️